 Too many guys come here thinking with the wrong head and they get involved with the wrong woman.
 Specifically, they get involved with a woman that is already married or a swindler.
 There is no divorce in The Philippines and many native Filipinos don’t want ‘second-hand goods’ which is why many girls who have been left by their Filipino men go after foreign men.
 Often these women will have multiple children from multiple men.
 The problem arises once her Filipino ex realizes that she now has access to a gold mine.
-At that point, he’ll reconcile with her, have her convince the expat to buy property in her name, then once she’s squeezed everything she can out of him or once he becomes more trouble than he’s worth it’s time for him to go.
+At that point, he’ll reconcile with her, have her convince the expat to buy property in her name, then once she’s squeezed everything she can out of him, or once he becomes more trouble than he’s worth it’s time for him to go.

 Related: Signs a Filipina Actually Likes You

 Another big issue is stiffing a bar girl.
-Sometimes guys will get buyers remorse after the fact and not want to pay the bar girl for her services.
+Sometimes guys will get buyers’ remorse after the fact and not want to pay the bar girl for her services.
 That’s a great way to get yourself arrested if you’re lucky and whacked if you’re not.
 It doesn’t matter how good or bad it was.
 Just pay her what you agreed to and move on.
 It’s not worth your life.

 Entering in Shady Business Dealings

 If you come here you’ll no doubt be solicited to enter into some sort of ‘investment’ with a local.
 Don’t do it.
 New expats that end up investing with a local usually lose their money and when they try to get it back they get whacked.
 The Philippines has strict laws regarding foreign investment (to protect the oligarchy).
-I wouldn’t even consider doing any sort of investment here until you’ve been here at least a year and you’ve spoken to an attorney to see if it’s even legal for you to make the investment.
+I wouldn’t even consider doing any sort of investment here until you’ve been here at least a year; and you’ve spoken to an attorney to see if it’s even legal for you to make such an investment.

 Forgetting They Are Not in a 1st World Country

 Simon Rawlingson was walking down the street in downtown Naval when two people were waiting for him on a corner.
-Once the lookout gave the signal his partner in crime shot Mr. Rawlingson in the head once, took his money, and then shot him in the head again before riding away in a motor cycle with his belongings.
+Once the lookout gave the signal his partner in crime shot Mr. Rawlingson in the head once, took his money, and then shot him in the head again before riding away in a motorcycle with his belongings.